LukeRawlings/story-generator/README.md

 ## Usage

-* Create an an `api-key.txt` file in the parent directory with an OpenAI API key.
+* Create an `api-key.txt` file in the parent directory with an OpenAI API key.
 Get one here: https://platform.openai.com/settings/organization/billing/overview.
 * `npm run dev`
 * In a browser, navigate to http://localhost:3000/generate-story